Annabel's Blend

 Death benefits

 Annabel chose an annuity with a 25-year guarantee.
-This means if she dies during the guaranteed 25-year period, her beneficiaries will receive the balance of the guaranteed payments.
-The chart below shows the value of her drawdown SIPP portfolio, investment and guaranteed income at 2% escalation if she dies aged 72.
+This means if she dies during the guaranteed 25-year period, her beneficiaries will receive ongoing payments for the remainder of that period.
+The chart below shows the value of her drawdown SIPP portfolio, investment and guaranteed income at 2% escalation if she dies aged 73.

 The difference between the payments Annabel’s beneficiaries will receive upon her death at various ages if she chose the blended option compared to drawdown alone is shown in the chart below.
 The orange column represents the balance of her guaranteed payments plus the value of her investments.